lukecleland/ideas/README.md

 ##TONALRECOGNITION
 Use tonal hey notes to denote contacts calling or messaging.
 Automatically assigned based on contact name, soon becoming familiar and recognised to the user.

+#DRONEART
+Computer controlled drones with mesh positioning, colour sensor and a wrining sponge.
+They soak and mix the appropriate colours and drop paint on to a canvas.
+Direct feed, and machine learning modes.